cfjedimaster/fireflyapi/articles/complex_process_1/article.md

 Before attempting to run this demo yourself, there are a few things you'll need.

-* You will need a set of credentials for the Firefly credentials.
+* You will need a set of credentials for Firefly Services.
 You can get those [here](LINK TBA)
-* As part of the workflow, we make use of cloud storage to hold files used by the Photoshop APIs.
+* As part of the workflow, we make use of cloud storage to hold files used by the Photoshop API.
 For this demo, we made use of Dropbox, so you will need credentials to work with their API including the app key, app secret, and refresh token.
 * The code that works with Dropbox does all of its work under one folder named `FFProcess`.
 This is conveniently set as a variable that can be modified.
 * This demo makes use of a few demo assets that will be described as the process is documented.
-Everything related and required to this demo (minus credentials of course), can be grabbed from this [zip file](LINK TBA)
+Everything  required to run this demo (minus credentials of course), can be grabbed from this [zip file](LINK TBA)
 * The code in this demo uses Python, but obviously any programming language can work with the REST APIs.

 ## The Workflow